 Our 1995 Long Term Incentive Plan ("1995 Plan") provided for grants of both incentive and non-qualified stock options and restricted stock.
 Stock options granted under the 1995 Plan generally vest 25% two years after the grant date and in each of the three following anniversaries of the grant date.
 All shares of stock issued upon option exercises under this plan were from authorized but unissued stock; all shares of restricted stock issued were from treasury stock.
-There are no shares available for future grants under this plan.
+All remaining outstanding options were exercised during fiscal 2014 and there were no shares available for future grants under this plan as of July 31, 2014.

 The Oil-Dri Corporation of America 2006 Long Term Incentive Plan ("2006 Plan") permits the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance awards and other stock-based and cash-based awards.
 Our employees and outside directors are eligible to receive grants under the 2006 Plan.
 The total number of shares of stock subject to grants under the 2006 Plan may not exceed 937,500.
 Stock options have been granted to our outside directors with a vesting period of one year and stock options granted to employees generally vest 25% two years after the grant date and in each of the three following anniversaries of the grant date.
 In addition, shares of restricted stock have been issued under the 2006 Plan as described in the restricted stock section below.
-As of July 31, 2012, there were 623,000 shares available for future grants under this plan.
+As of July 31, 2014, there were 552,304 shares available for future grants under this plan.

-The Oil-Dri Corporation of America Outside Director Stock Plan (the "Directors' Plan") provides for grants of stock options to directors, who are considered employees.
+The Oil-Dri Corporation of America Outside Director Stock Plan (the "Directors' Plan") provided for grants of stock options to directors.
 Stock options have been granted to our directors with a one year vesting period.
-There are no shares available for future grants under this plan.
+All remaining outstanding options were exercised during fiscal 2014 and there were no shares available for future grants under this plan as of July 31, 2014.
 All shares of stock issued under the Directors' Plan were from treasury stock.